21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as an OR Nurse: These nurse types are also called surgical nurses or perioperative nurses.
 As an OR nurse, you care for patients before, during, and after operations.
 You set up the operating room and manage surgical instruments.
 During operations, you perform tasks such as applying bandages and controlling and maintaining patient bleeding.

-Typical Requirements: You’ll first need the minimum of 2,400 nursing experience with 1,200 hours of a peri-operative experience nurse to qualify for preoperative nurse certification (CNOR), which is recommended.
+Typical Requirements: You’ll first need the minimum of 2,400 nursing experience with 1,200 hours of a peri-operative experience nurse to qualify for preoperative nurse certification (CNOR).
 Many employers require one to two years of nursing experience, preferably in acute care, to apply for an OR nurse position.
 Learn more about the requirements for OR nursing.

-Median Salary: The average salary for an OR nurse is $87,000 per year.
+Salary: The average salary for an OR nurse is $88,000 per year.
 To get more insight on salary, search for OR nurse jobs on IntelyCare.

 16. Orthopedic Nurse